BerryWorksSoftware/edi-json/README.md

 ## 837 Validating and Balancing Add-on

-The X12 837 Health Care Claim is a very common transaction set converted to/from JSON and perhaps the most complex.
-The 837 add-on to the Premium Edition brings two additional features useful when handling health care claims.
-This tool is supported for version 005010 of the 837P (Professional),
+The 837 add-on to the Premium Edition brings two additional features useful when handling health care claims: detailed EDI validation and claim-level balancing.

-837I (Institutional), and 837D (Dental).
+This tool is supported for version 005010 of the 837P (Professional), 837I (Institutional), and 837D (Dental).

 * Detailed EDI validation
   - Unexpected or invalid segment type